 Everyday for the next 30 days I will ask a complete stranger if I can take his portrait.

-So, for the next 30 days, everyday I will ask a complete stranger if I can take their portrait and I will post at least one photo here.
+So for the next 30 days, everyday I will ask a complete stranger if I can take his portrait and I will post a photo here.
+Good or bad.
+Of course, I only ever want to show my best work, but for the purpose of this project, I wanted to show everything, I wanted to share the process.

 I started yesterday.
 I asked 3 people, 2 said yes.